KQM-git/TCL/docs/combat-mechanics/poise.md

 #### Different enemies/characters have different poise, vulnerability, and poise regeneration

-> A Fatui Cryogunner has more poise, vulnerability, and poise regeneration than a normal Hilichurl.
+> A Fatuus Cryogunner has more poise, vulnerability, and poise regeneration than a normal Hilichurl.
 > A melee character has more poise, vulnerability, and poise regeneration than a ranged character.

 #### Some attacks or abilities can change vulnerability